-Jacaranda Place is Queensland’s newest mental health extended treatment centre for young people who are experiencing severe and complex mental health issues.
+Jacaranda Place provides specialist extended care and intensive treatment for young people who are experiencing severe and complex mental health issues.
 It’s the first centre of its kind in Australia, delivering specialist care and support to young people in a safe, supportive and structured environment, with treatment focused on improving life skills, and increasing a young person’s capacity and confidence to successfully reconnect with their family and community.

 Designed with young people in mind

 Young people with a lived experience of mental health care, their carers, clinicians, educators and First Nations people helped co-design Jacaranda Place to ensure it delivered a safe, effective and healing environment that meets the needs of young people and their families.
 Young people who use the centre will be moving into a new ‘home’ (even if just briefly), so we have worked hard to make sure it is welcoming, comfortable and reassuring to everyone who needs it.
 The centre includes:

 - A visitor’s lounge for parents, siblings, extended family and friends to visit young people, away from clinical areas.

 - Nine outdoor courtyards with a variety of purposes including physical activity and sports and break-out areas for quiet reflection and time with family.

 - An art room, music room and a gym.

 - Onsite accommodation for family members and carers of young people visiting from regional or rural areas, to help support ongoing family and social connections.

 - A special collection of artworks co-curated by consumers, carers and clinicians in consultation with Children’s Health Queensland’s Arts in Health Program.